gigawhitlocks/emacs-configs/readme.md

 This installs the actual fonts and only needs to be called once.
 Maybe I'll automate it someday.

+<a id="Treemacs"></a>

 ## Treemacs

 Treemacs provides a file browser on the left hand side of Emacs that I have grown to really like.
 It's great for exploring unfamiliar projects and modules.
 It's installed early because many things have integrations with it, including some themes.

 ```emacs-lisp
 (use-package treemacs